Why You Should Start Saving for Your Kids’ College Education Now

 The Burden of Education Loans

 Let me take you on a journey through my personal experience with education loans.
 Like many, I was ecstatic to attend the University of Texas for both my bachelor's degree and postgraduate study.
 The price?
 A staggering $103,000 in education loans.
-This figure that far surpasses the U.S. average of $37,574 for a bachelor’s degree.
-As well as the $80,494 for a master’s degree.
-This debt was a heavy burden that shifted the course of my life in unexpected ways.
+This figure far surpasses the U.S. average of $37,574 for a bachelor’s degree and $80,494 for a master’s degree.

 Turning Points and Tough Choices